mb720/sparse/readme.md

 ###Basic
 Let's say the file you want to parse is this:

     start
       first line in first block
       second line in first block
     end
-      unrelated text...
+    (unrelated text)
     start
       first line in second block
       second line in second block
     end
-      even more unrelated text...
+    (more unrelated text)

-Assuming that you're interested in the blocks that start with `start` and end with `end`, here's you parse them:
+Assuming that you're interested in the blocks that start with `start` and end with `end`, here's how you parse them:
 First of all, you load that file using one of the methods in [scala.io.Source](http://www.scala-lang.org/api/2.11.5/index.html#scala.io.Source$):
 ```scala
 val yourFile = fromFile(new File("parse/this/file"))